yushundong/yushundong.github.io/_pages/prospectivestudent.md

 ---
 layout: archive
-title: "A Guiden for Prospective Students and Interns"
+title: "A Guide for Prospective Students and Interns"
 permalink: /prospectivestudent/
 author_profile: true